 We can study reproductive health outcomes starting at pubertal development all the way to reproductive senescence and everything in between.
 In my work, I mostly focus on markers of fecundity such as time to pregnancy and infertility (defined as trying for 12 months or longer to get pregnant without success) and markers of fertility such as live birth and pregnancy loss.

 Have you identified environmental factors that affect these measures?

 My work has shown that women exposed to higher levels of air pollution, particularly from traffic, have a higher risk of pregnancy loss and lower success with infertility treatments.
 Higher exposure to fine particulate matter, a component of air pollution, may also accelerate reproductive aging in women.

 In addition to air pollution, our group has shown that higher exposure to phthalates, a class of endocrine-disrupting chemicals found in everything from food manufacturing materials to personal care products, is linked to lower ovarian reserve and lower likelihood of live birth following IVF.
 We’ve also shown that consumption of fruits and vegetables with high levels of pesticides is associated with lower semen quality in men and higher risk of pregnancy loss in women.

 What are some nutritional changes women can make to positively affect their chances of conception?

 There are five main dietary recommendations I give to female friends and family who want to enhance their chances of conception:

-- Take a daily prenatal/multivitamin that contains at least 800 mcg of folic acid, 15 mcg of vitamin B12, and 1000 IU of vitamin D. (The Natalist Prenatal Duo meets this criteria!)
+- Take a daily prenatal/multivitamin that contains at least 800 mcg of folate, 15 mcg of vitamin B12, and 1000 IU of vitamin D. (The Natalist Prenatal meets this criteria!)

-- Consume at least three seafood meals a week.
-If you cannot do this, take an omega 3 fatty acid supplement.
+- Consume at least three low-mercury seafood meals a week.
+If you cannot do this, take an omega-3 fatty-acid supplement.

 - Prioritize eating fruits and vegetables, and always choose organic varieties for the dirtiest dozen produce.